 What You Need to Know about Coronavirus Disease 2019 (COVID-19)

 Your health and those of all people in the capital region is our top priority.
 As your caregivers, we want to ensure that we are able to meet your needs during the Coronavirus (COVID-19) pandemic.
-To that end, you will be asked to reschedule appointments so that we are keeping you and others safe, and we are able to meet ongoing and future healthcare needs.
-We urge anyone with fever, cough and shortness of breath to call your provider first.
+Please visit our reopening page for more information on resuming in-person services.
+As a reminder, We urge anyone with fever, cough and shortness of breath to call your provider first.
 We have testing available for COVID-19 at our GW Immediate & Primary Care sites and also weekdays at our Ambulatory Care Center at 22nd & I St., NW.

 Drive-Through Testing Site

-GW is now offering an appointment-only COVID-19 testing site for adults with a physician referral.
-Our drive-through and pedestrian test collection sites will be open on Monday, April 6, 2020 for testing in Washington, D.C. from 9:30 am to 3:30 pm, Monday through Friday.
+GW is now offering an appointment-only COVID-19 testing site for adults with a provider referral.
+Our drive-through and pedestrian test collection sites will be open for testing in Washington, D.C. from 10:00 am to 2:00 pm, on Tuesdays and Thursdays.
 The drive-through testing site will be at 20th and H Streets NW (cars entering at 22nd and H Street NW) and pedestrian testing will be at 22nd and I St NW.
 Please visit GWCovid19Testing.com for more information.